Ring’s smart home plans would sound great if Ring itself was less frightening

 Partway through my conversation with Siminoff, he said something that stuck out to me.
 We were discussing competition with other alarm systems, and he began talking about how Ring is ultimately guided by what its customers want.

-“If we make our neighbors lives better in their homes, make their neighborhood safer, they will reward us with their money,” he says.
+“If we make our neighbors’ lives better in their homes, make their neighborhood safer, they will reward us with their money,” he says.
 “People don’t buy a Ring product, they reward us by taking that product into their home because they know that what they’re doing is going to make their lives better.”

 That comment, I think, gets to the core of my unease about Ring: Customers, for the most part, seem to love the product and are undeterred by recent reporting about Ring’s actions.
 Amazon says it sold twice as many products from Ring and Blink (its other security camera brand) during Prime Day this year than it did the year before, and the Neighbors app currently holds 4.7-star and 4.6-star ratings on the iOS App Store and the Google Play Store, respectively.